acciaioli/copy-basta/README.md

 ##### What goes into the template project?

+1. `basta.yaml`.
+This `YAML`  is essentially the template configuration.
+It specifies ignored files, pass-through files and expected template variables.
+This file is required to generate new projects from your template project.

-1. `static files`.
+1. `project files`.
-By default, a file is a `static file`.
+By default, `project files` are treated as [go text templates](https://golang.org/pkg/text/template).
-When generating a new project, these will just be copied to the new project, not questions asked.
+When generating a new project, these files will be processed and placeholders will be replaced with values.
-Good example of files that are likely static: `.gitignore`, `a-linter-config.yaml`

-1. `spec.yaml`.
-This `YAML` file defines the variables that the template needs to generate a new project.
+Alternatively, files can be ignored or passed-through.

 1. `basta files`.
 Files with the `.basta` extension are template files.